-A visit here is only possible via a tour, though exploring the cave with one of the resident scientists working here provides a valuable insight into this unique natural habitat.
+A visit here is only possible via a tour.
+However, exploring the cave with one of the resident scientists working here provides a valuable insight into this unique natural habitat.

-For those for a weaker spice tolerance, you can opt for milder classic delicacies like daal.
-Of course, then you can wash it all down with a lovely cup of Indian chai tea.
+If you don’t have much of a spice tolerance, you can opt for milder classic delicacies like daal.
+Then you can wash it all down with a lovely cup of Indian chai tea.

 Dress Code at Batu Caves

 You should dress conservatively to visit Batu Caves.
 In other words, no super short shorts and no tank tops.

 Shoulders and legs should be covered.
 There is a small rental station at the foot of the stairs where you can rent saris if you are not appropriately dressed.

 Remember that this is a place of worship for Hindus and dressing inappropriately can cause offence.
 There are often people on the stairs that will stop tourists that are not appropriately dressed.
 Sari rental is 5 Malaysian ringgit ($1), and you receive back 2 ringgit if you return it in one piece.

 You cannot wear shorts in Batu Caves.
 This is a conservative place of worship and you must cover your shoulders and legs or rent a cover-up at the entrance